Trials are a form of community engagement

-Trials are a form of community engagement, where residents, ratepayers and visitors can experience a proposed change in real life before giving feedback, instead of puzzling over documents or design drawings.
+Trials are an inclusive form of community engagement, where residents, ratepayers and visitors of all ages and abilities can experience a proposed change in real life before giving feedback, instead of puzzling over documents or design drawings.

 Need for trials